Cage Fight with Bruce Thornton

 I think General Mattis suggested that he was emulating the ideologies of the people who were on the other side of the beach on D-Day.

-And when you, and then if you, if you, in addition to that, 11 days into the Trump administration, Rosa Brooks wrote in Foreign Policy that there would be, that after 11 days, so we didn't know much about what Trump was going to do, that he should be removed.
+And when you, and then if you, if you, in addition to that, 11 days into the Trump administration, Rosa Brooks wrote in Foreign Policy that there would be that after 11 days, so we didn't know much about what Trump was going to do, that he should be removed.

-And one of the options was impeachment, which he thought would be too lengthy.
+And one of the options was impeachment, which she thought would be too lengthy.
+The second was non-composment

-declaration under the 25th Amendment, which he said would be too cumbersome.
+declaration under the 25th Amendment, which she said would be too cumbersome.
+And the third was a military coup.

 And then we had during that period in 2020,